How do VSatellites work?¶

 Typically, you'd schedule these services to run at particular times.

 Services are the live machine identity management functions that run inside of VSatellites.
 However, not all Services require you to deploy a VSatellite.
-Using a VaaS web console, you can view the status and last known state of each VSatellite.
+Using a Venafi as a Service web console, you can view the status and last known state of each VSatellite.